ewe2/ewe2.ninja/source/content/_tolkien-crit.md

 Of course, I am part of a culture that Tolkien himself would likely reject.
 Yet my culture loves words, is highly creative, and is surprisingly aware of its past.
-LotR is the book that launched a thousand fantasy authors, and is still the leading fantasy title.
+LOTR is the book that launched a thousand fantasy authors, and is still the leading fantasy title.
 When book polls reveal massive public approval, it belies the notion that Tolkien enjoys only cult status.

-It's obviously not the cult status the critics desire; it appears to fail all their tests.
+### Post-Modernist Maze

+A general question comes up if we consider what an objective post-modern analysis should turn up.
+A very quick brush-up on post-modern criticism for the hasty:

+* Death of the Author: we're not concerned with the author's intent or life in relationship to The Text.
+This is also related to the essential atomization of postmodernism, in which we are all alone.
+There is no communication.
+This makes all narrators unreliable whether they be the Author or their characters.

+* The Text's meaning may be completely arbitrary in different contexts.
+It is the *context* of the text that gives the Text meaning, it has none of its own.
+In addition, this makes the context itself relative, since different contexts may be brought to bear.
+Yes, it is that pointless, deliberately so.

+* Since the Narrator is unreliable and the Text is paradoxical, it follows that literature that follows these rules is appropriately postmodern.
+By this axiom, most literature fails.

+What is really bizarre about contemporary criticism of Tolkien is how they break their own postmodern rules to condemn him.
+It is as if they are afraid to meet the implications of a postmodern reading, or perhaps, they are more annoyed that they cannot apply any criticism without looking foolish.
+Consider some of the criticisms above: Tolkien is slammed for predating postmodernism, or being reduced to boredom via feminist or Marxian or other readings.
+You can see the problem: it would mean since most literature predates postmodernism, it's not much of an objective criticism.

+And despite all this post-modernist pretension, they still have a few favourite tests that they apply to Tolkien specifically which should not even matter according to their own dogma.

 ### A Few Tests